OcinO88/daikin_residential/README.md

 Copy the daikin_residential folder and all of its contents into your Home Assistant's custom_components folder.
 This is often located inside of your /config folder.
 If you are running Hass.io, use SAMBA to copy the folder over.
 If you are running Home Assistant Supervised, the custom_components folder might be located at /usr/share/hassio/homeassistant.
 It is possible that your custom_components folder does not exist.
 If that is the case, create the folder in the proper location, and then copy the daikin_residential folder and all of its contents inside the newly created custom_components folder.

 Alternatively, you can install daikin_residential through HACS by adding this repository.
+To do this:
+Open "HACS" section then "Integrations" and click on three points menu at top right.
+Click on "Custom reporitories" and add repository "https://github.com/rospogrigio/daikin_residential" with category "Integration".
+This will copy the "daikin_residential" folder into "custom_components" folder of Home Assistant.
+Make sure to restart Home Assistant, then go to "Using config flow" chapter.

 # Usage: